ImranJuma/imranjuma.github.io/about/index.md

 date: 2016-03-21
 comments: false
 ---

-<center><a href="https://www.linkedin.com/in/imran-juma-939173129/"><b>Imran Gabrani-Juma</b></a> Is a hobbyist programmer who has designed and built mobile applications along with dozes of websites for iOS devices.
-Extensive knowledge in software design including desktop applications, SQL and command line interfaces, Imran posses the tools to support any team</center>
+<center><a href="https://www.linkedin.com/in/imran-juma-939173129/"><b>Imran Gabrani-Juma</b></a> Is a hobbyist programmer who has designed and built mobile applications along with dozens of websites for iOS devices.
+Extensive knowledge in software design including desktop applications, SQL and command line interfaces, Imran possess the tools to support any development team.</center>

 ## Development Languages & Tools
 * X-Code / Swift
 * Java for Android Studio
 * Java
 * C
 * C++
 * Jekyll
 * Adobe XD
 * Adobe Photoshop
 * Adobe Lightroom
 * Sketch

 ## Preview